peterfinlan/Starnight-Template/README.md

 ## Contributing

-I encourage contributions to all of my templates and I will endevour to review all pull requests submitted.
+I encourage contributions to all of my templates and I will endeavour to review all pull requests submitted.

 Before contributing, please see the Contributing Guide (Coming soon).